imi-bigpicture/bigpicture-metaflex/README.md

 # Bigpicture Flexible Metadata File Exchange Format (MetaFleX)

-Metadata schemas for BigPicture data submission.
+Metadata schemas for Bigpicture data submission.
 Based on SRA/EGA/ENA metadata schemas.

 ## Bigpicture MetaFleX Dependencies

-This version of the Bigpicture MetaFleX (v.0.10.0)complies to and depends on:
+This version of the Bigpicture MetaFleX (v.0.11.0) complies to and depends on:

 - The Common Mandatory Metadata Structure (CMMS) version 0.1.1
-- The Mandatory Submission Metadata for Directly Accessible Datasets (MSMdad)version 0.1.2
+- The Mandatory Submission Metadata for Directly Accessible Datasets (MSMdad) version 0.1.2

 ## Structure